mayankpahadia1993/ContigValidator/README.md

 	cd validationpipeline/test/;
 	bash test.sh;

-The output should  report the message "TEST PASSED SUCCESSFULLY" at the end to indicate that the insallation is working properly.
+The output should  report the message "TEST PASSED SUCCESSFULLY" at the end to indicate that the installation is working properly.
 Otherwise, an error message should appear indicating the source of the error.

 #Usage